Taffazzul-Bin-Azam/MyPortfolio-Website/README.md

-# codsoft_taskno.2
-Creating a personal portfolio website using CSS and HTML
+Created a personal portfolio website using HTML, CSS and JavaScript